-According to the study, this effect occurs in both in short-term and long-term practitioners of these techniques.
+According to the study, this effect occurs in both short- and long-term practitioners of these techniques.
 However, the effect is more significant in long-term users.

-There are a number of steps that people can take to make box breathing easier:
+There are a number of steps a person can take to make box breathing easier.
+A person can:

-- With all deep breathing techniques, placing one hand on the chest and another on the lower stomach can help.
-When breathing in, try to feel the air and see where it is entering.
+- place one hand on the chest and another on the lower stomach can help

-Mark recommends that a person incorporates the technique into their daily routine, and that it can be used alongside other mindfulness exercises.
+Divine recommends that a person incorporate the technique into their daily routine.
+He says that it can be used alongside other mindfulness exercises.

 He also believes that “box breathing can be used to prepare for a stressful event, such as a speech, or to calm down during or after a stressful event.”

 Many breathing techniques are classed as diaphragmatic breathing or deep breathing.
-Box breathing is one of the easiest to master, and is a great entry point into breathing methods.
+Box breathing is one of the easiest to learn and is a great entry point into breathing methods.

 Other breathing methods commonly used to increase alertness, calm nerves, and achieve calmness include:

 - alternate nostril breathing